 Subsidiaries of the Company continue to participate in the FCC's Auctions.
 As part of the prescribed auction procedures, these subsidiaries are required to make an upfront deposit to participate in these Auctions.
 This upfront deposit would be used to pay for spectrum licenses acquired in the Auctions, if any, and excess returned to the Company's subsidiaries.
-In addition, LICT Wireless Broadband Company is participating in FCC's Auction 102 for 24 GHz spectrum.
-This Auction began on March 14, 2019, and an upfront deposit was required for participation.
-FCC regulation require that we not disclose the amounts of the upfront deposits and the licenses acquired, if any, in Auctions 102 until notified by the FCC, after Auction 102 has concluded.
 Participation in these Auctions impacts the Company's short-term liquidity and if significant licenses are successfully acquired, they could impact long-term liquidity.